Louis Vuitton Bag Authenticating and Reading Date Codes

 The rise in quality counterfeit handbags, especially for highly desirable brands like Louis Vuitton, has made it very difficult to tell apart the copies from the authentic ones.
 While there are several websites and businesses that offer certificates of authentication and the like, these are not guaranteed methods of authentication and are usually pricey.
 We highly recommend that you do your research prior to purchasing a designer bag and to make sure that you’re buying from a trustworthy source.

 Here at Label Society, we can guarantee that all of our products are authentic.
-We’re devoted to every step of our rigorous authentication process, from painstakingly making sure that every product feature is on par with the luxury designer’s standards, to use a third-party device that can corroborate results and findings with over 99% accuracy.
+We’re devoted to every step of our rigorous authentication process, from painstakingly making sure that every product feature is on par with the luxury designer’s standards, to utilizing a third-party device that can corroborate results and findings with over 99% accuracy.

 How can I tell if my Louis Vuitton is authentic?